 Line two large baking sheets with parchment paper or a reusable baking mat.

 A large cookie scoop is the easiest way to shape your cookies.
-If you don’t have one, you can use a large tablespoon.
-Scoop out a heaping tablespoon of cookie dough and use a clean finger to scrape the cookie dough off the spoon, so it plops onto the baking tray.
+If you don’t have one, use 4 tablespoons of cookie dough per cookie.
+Use wet hands to avoid the dough sticking to your fingers.

 Make sure to leave space in between each cookie to allow some room for slight spreading.
 On a large, 18 x 26-inch baking tray, you can comfortably fit 8 cookies.